 People who take nonsteroidal anti-inflammatory drugs (NSAIDs) (other than aspirin) such as naproxen may have a higher risk of having a heart attack or a stroke than people who do not take these medications.
 These events may happen without warning and may cause death.
 This risk may be higher for people who take NSAIDs for a long time.
-Do not take an NSAID such as naproxen if you have recently had a heart attack, unless directed to do so by your doctor.
 Tell your doctor if you or anyone in your family has or has ever had heart disease, a heart attack, or a stroke, if you smoke, and if you have or have ever had high cholesterol, high blood pressure, or diabetes.
 Get emergency medical help right away if you experience any of the following symptoms: chest pain, shortness of breath, weakness in one part or side of the body, or slurred speech.